 So now, I've got this garden out front with dramatic shapes, bold colors, and stop-you-in-your tracks fragrances.
 I like the verse above because I see evidence of a loving Creator who poured Himself into the basic framework of nature, creating the most subtle yet dramatic backdrop for the human experience.
 We are surrounded by evidence of His character and His very nature.
 I'm reminded

-now of the lyrics to the song "Here Is Our King" by David Crowder:
+now of the lyrics to the song "Here Is Our King" by David Crowder:"And what was said to the rose to make it unfoldwas said to me here in my chest,so be quiet now, and rest"

 We can rest in the knowledge of who our God is, as seen by the work of His hand.
 I wrote earlier about a verse in 1 Kings that describes how God revealed Himself physically.
 The scripture above in Romans says God revealed the invisible qualities of His divine nature by what has been made.
 Here in 1 Kings, when he made Himself visible, He did so with the arrival of a quiet whisper.
 Not a thunderstorm.
 Not an earthquake.
 Not a tusnami/meteor shower/volcanic eruption combo.
 A quiet whisper.